-III.
-BACKGROUND REVIEW
+3. BACKGROUND REVIEW

-Most previous work on multi-robot motion planning can be grouped into centralized and decentralized planning [2,23].
-While centralized planning considers all robots together as if they were forming a single multi-body robot [4,6,17,22,26,27], a decentralized planner plans for each robot separately before coordinating the individual plans by tuning the robot velocities along their respective paths [1,3,9,14,15,19,21,25].
-A variant of decentralized, called prioritizing planning, plans for one robot at a time, in some sequence, considering the robots whose trajectories have already been planned as moving obstacles [5,10].
+Most previous work on multi-robot motion planning can be grouped into centralized and decentralized planning [3,27].
+While centralized planning considers all robots together as if they were forming a single multi-body robot [5,8,26,19,30,31], a decentralized planner plans for each robot separately before coordinating the individual plans by tuning the robot respective velocities along their [2,4,11,16,17,22,25,29].
+A variant of decentralized, called prioritizing planning, plans for one robot at a time, in some sequence, considering the robots whose trajectories have already been planned as moving obstacles [6,12].

 Centralized planners can be advantageous because they allow the possibility of completeness and global optimization.
-For example, it was shown in [23] that a centralized planner based on PRM techniques can reliably solve problems requiring the tight coordination of multiple articulated arms, while decentralized planners based on similar PRM techniques fail often.
+For example, it was shown in [27] that a centralized planner based on PRM techniques can reliably solve problems requiring the tight coordination of multiple articulated arms, while decentralized planners based on similar PRM techniques fail often.
 On the other hand, centralized planning may take more time due to the high dimensionality of the configuration spaces that are searched.
-A worse drawback is that they require all information (partial world models and robot goals) to be centralized in one single place, which is only possible if the robots have unlimited communication capabilities.
+A worse drawback is that they require all information (partial world models and robot goals) to be centralized in one single place, which is only possible if the robots have unlimited communication abilities.
 This is not the case in many practical settings.

 A major advantage of decentralized planning is that it allows for distributed planning.
 Each robot can then plan its own trajectory using its own partial model of the environment.
-If two robots eventually get close to one another and risk colliding, simple velocity-tuning techniques or reactive techniques can be used to locally coordinate their motions.
-However, a fully distributed approach fails to exploit the fact that localized groups of robots can exchange information to improve planning.
+If two robots eventually get close to one another and risk colliding, simple velocity-tuning techniques or other reactive techniques can be used to locally coordinate their motions.
+However, such a fully distributed approach fails to exploit the fact that localized groups of robots can exchange information to improve planning

-While decentralized planning is potentially less computationally intensive because it searches several configuration spaces of smaller dimensionality, it cannot offer any completeness or optimality guarantee.
-Various attempts have been made to improve the outcome of decentralized planners (e.g., [3,5,11]).
-In particular, a negotiation scheme between localized groups of robots is used in [3] to assign priority orders to robots, which allow the decentralized planner to compute trajectories of reduced lengths.
+By searching several configuration spaces of smaller dimensionality, decentralized planning is potentially less computationally intensive.
+But it cannot offer any completeness or optimality guarantee.
+Various attempts have been made to improve the outcome of decentralized planners (e.g., [4,6,13]).
+In particular, a negotiation scheme between localized groups of robots is used in [4] to assign priority orders to robots, which allow the decentralized planner to compute trajectories of reduced lengths.
 This negotiation scheme demonstrates the benefits of localized inter-robot communication, and is the technique most closely related to the robot network planning framework presented in this paper.
-But decentralized planning remains intrinsically incomplete.
+However de-centralized planning remains intrinsically incomplete.